-we compare result with Relative Mean Square Error referred as $\operatorname{RMSE}\left(\hat{\mathbf{u}}^{\text{prediction}}, \hat{\mathbf{u}}^{\text{truth}}\right) = \frac{\sum\left(\hat{u}_{i}^{\text{prediction}} - \hat{u}_{i}^{\text{truth}}\right)^{2}}{\sum\left(\hat{u}_{i}^{\text{prediction}}\right)^{2}}$ \\ Because we believe that employing the relative mean squared error (RMSE) as a performance metric may facilitate a more effective comparison of model performance across different datasets.
-This is due to the fact that when using the root mean squared error, the resulting error values are influenced by the data distribution of the datasets.
-For instance, in the original MeshGraphnet, the Root Mean Squared Error for high Mach number airfoil cases was several orders of magnitude higher than the Root Mean Squared Error for cylinder flow cases.
-However, this discrepancy did not negatively impact MeshGraphnet's performance in scenarios involving high Mach and high angle of attack flows.

-In the context of our mean squared error (MSE) computation, we calculate the error after de-normalizing the data rather than using normalized datasets.
-This approach brings the error values back to their original distribution scales.
-Consequently, for high Mach number samples with flow velocities reaching hundreds of meters per second, the predicted error of the model is expected to fall within a single-digit magnitude range.
-On the other hand, for cylinder flow cases with incoming flow velocities not exceeding 10 meters per second, and primarily ranging between 1 and 3 meters per second, the data distribution variance is considerably smaller, resulting in a correspondingly smaller model error.
-By utilizing the relative mean squared error, we can mitigate the influence of uneven data distribution within datasets, thereby facilitating a more effective comparison of model performance across various cases.

-The table below presents the test results of FVGN on limited training data and encoding only unidirectional edge features.
-In the column for training time consumption, we also display the training time overhead of MeshGraphnet on the two training sets.
-The implementation code is derived from the \href{GitHub homepage}{https://github.com/deepmind/deepmind-research/tree/master/meshgraphnets}, and we maintain the same hyperparameters as MeshGraphnet, such as 15 layers of message passing, a 128-size latent vector, and $10^{6}$ training steps.
-We modified the output of MeshGraphnet based on the original code so that it can predict the values of the pressure field(original code can be only used to predict velocity field).
-The modified MeshGraphnet code can be found at \href{GitHub homepage}{https://github.com/Litianyu141/My-CODE}.
-Note that both FVGN and MeshGraphnet were trained using Tesla V100S GPUs, with FVGN implemented using the PyTorch framework and MeshGraphnet retaining the original TensorFlow framework used by the authors in their published code.
-Although the two sets of code have different implementation frameworks, the table shows that the final time consumption differs significantly, which can essentially rule out the impact of the implementation framework.
+we compare the results with Relative Mean Square Error, referred to as $\operatorname{RMSE}\left(\hat{\mathbf{u}}^{\text{prediction}}, \mathbf{u}^{\text{truth}}\right) = \frac{\sum\left(\hat{u}_{i}^{\text{prediction}} - u_{i}^{\text{truth}}\right)^{2}}{\sum\left(u_{i}^{\text{truth}}\right)^{2}}$.
+The Tab.\ref{tab: cylinder flow result comparison} and Tab.\ref{tab: hybrid dataset result comparison} present the test results of FVGN on limited training data and encoding only unidirectional edge features.
+In the column for training time consumption, we also display the training time overhead of MeshGraphNets on the two training sets.
+The implementation code is derived from the \href{GitHub homepage}{https://github.com/deepmind/deepmind-research/tree/master/meshgraphnets}, and we maintain the same hyperparameters as MeshGraphNets, such as 15 layers of message passing, a 128-size latent vector, and $10^{6}$ training steps.
+We modified the output of MeshGraphNets based on the original code so that it can predict the values of the pressure field(the original code can be only used to predict the velocity field).
+The modified MeshGraphNets code can be found at \href{GitHub homepage}{https://github.com/Litianyu141/My-CODE}.